What is a validator?

 Can I stake on a different shard?

 There's no way for a validator to decide the shard.
-The protocol randomically assigns validators to shards at the beginning of each epoch, and the node has one epoch to download its state.
+The protocol randomly assigns validators to shards at the beginning of each epoch.
+The node has one epoch to download its state.
 NEAR nodes have an automatic 'garbage collection' routine that deletes the state of previous shards after five epochs, to free up unused storage.
 Large validators will have to generate blocks signing across multiple shards, therefore it's important to size server and networking accordingly.

 How do I run a node?

 Follow this tutorial.

 Do validators receive incentives for testing the protocol?

 We don’t offer rewards to validators at this point in time.
 However, we may offer bounties for reporting critical bugs or valuable contributions to the codebase on GitHub.
 Just keep an eye for all the “good first issue” posts.
 In the meantime, join the channel

 #community-validator-announcement on our Official Slack to be constantly updated, and be the first to know if we plan to offer incentives in the future.

 NEAR doesn’t implement delegation on the protocol level.
 Instead NEAR allows smart contracts to stake, because in NEAR contracts and accounts are the same.